How horror streamer Shudder keeps killing with original content

 Of the aggregator’s top 10 best-reviewed horror movies of 2021, six were Shudder Originals.

 Is that surprising?
 Probably not to anyone aware of the 7-year-old streamer’s rising reputation.
-But to horror fans who still have not heard of Shudder—a dying breed, frankly—or those who tried it out early on and found it wanting, it may be roughly as shocking as Samuel L. Jackson’s Deep Blue Sea death.
+But to horror fans who still have not heard of Shudder—a dying breed, frankly—or those who tried it out early on and found it wanting, it is roughly as shocking as Samuel L. Jackson’s Deep Blue Sea death.

 “I’ve been subscribing to Shudder from the beginning, basically, even though the options were sometimes less than stellar,” says writer and horror authority Louis Peitzman.
 “Even back then, it had a wider variety of existing horror titles that are actually good than the major streamers like Netflix and Hulu.
 But what’s been great to see more recently is Shudder investing in new movies, and the quality of those films has notably increased.”

-Shudder Originals run the gamut in breadth, depth and, it must be said, quality.
-There’s La Llorona, a sociopolitical ghost story; The Beach House’s trippy eco/body horror; the subversive humor of Scare Me; and a hit fourth installment of beloved found-footage franchise V/H/S. The range and hit rate suggest a restaurant that sources from all over the world to cater to the particular tastes of several kinds of extremely picky eaters.
+Shudder Originals run the gamut in breadth, depth, and, it must be said, quality.
+There’s La Llorona, a sociopolitical ghost story; The Beach House’s trippy eco-body horror; the subversive humor of Scare Me; and a hit fourth installment of beloved found-footage franchise V/H/S. The range and hit rate suggest a restaurant that sources from all over the world to cater to the particular tastes of several kinds of extremely picky eaters.
 Shudder has now so firmly established itself that upstarts like Screambox have virtually no chance of competing with, let alone overtaking, it any time soon.

 But how the hell did that happen?
-How did AMC’s Hail Mary effort at an SVOD turn into the premiere streaming destination for horror?
+How did AMC Networks’s Hail Mary effort at an SVOD turn into the premiere streaming destination for horror?

 “You Didn’t Get Me Yet.”

-When Craig Engler came on board as Shudder’s general manager in 2018, fresh from the Syfy channel, where he had created the zombie series Z Nation, he had a target audience in mind: himself.
+When Craig Engler came on board as Shudder’s general manager in 2018—fresh from the Syfy channel, where he created the zombie series Z Nation—he had a target audience in mind: himself.

 “I had heard about Shudder before, but I was never a subscriber,” Engler says.
 “I wanted to turn people like me into subscribers.
 ‘You didn’t get me yet.’
 Why not?
 Let’s talk about that.”